Message from the Alumni Association President, Martinique Teperman ’06

 NASW-NYC Recognizes CSSW Alumni, Faculty, and Affiliates with Awards at Gala

-On October 8, 2020, CSSW alumni, adjunct faculty, and field instructors were honored with Gem Awards from NASW-NYC.
-Associate Dean of Advising and Dean of Students Moira Curtain ’89, alumni Lorna Lee Riley ’90, Amelia Ortega ’07, and Sonia Bhansali ’10 received the Ruby, Emerald, Sapphire, and Aquamarine Awards respectively; Field instructor Roy Kearse received the top honor of the Diamond Award; Jaime Estades, adjunct professor and field instructor, was alongside Moira Curtain with the Ruby Award; and field instructors Keneca Boyce, Daniel Farrell, and Anthonia Wosu received Emerald Awards.
+On October 8, 2020, CSSW alumni, adjunct faculty, and practicum instructors were honored with Gem Awards from NASW-NYC.
+Associate Dean of Advising and Dean of Students Moira Curtain ’89, alumni Lorna Lee Riley ’90, Amelia Ortega ’07, and Sonia Bhansali ’10 received the Ruby, Emerald, Sapphire, and Aquamarine Awards respectively; Field instructor Roy Kearse received the top honor of the Diamond Award; Jaime Estades, adjunct professor and practicum instructor, was alongside Moira Curtain with the Ruby Award; and practicum instructors Keneca Boyce, Daniel Farrell, and Anthonia Wosu received Emerald Awards.

 We are proud of all of our alumni and colleagues for their achievements and wish them heartfelt congratulations on receiving these awards.